Adaptive Ski School Takeaways

 Three-track

 While I didn't ski with any three-trackers, one of my sit-ski clients is a former three-track skier.
 Three-tracking takes a toll on the knee.
 With only one leg doing the work, ligaments and tendons take a beating.
-So as a single amputee, he switched to ski skiing this season.
+So as a single amputee, he switched to sit skiing this season.

 Wear and tear notwithstanding, plenty of three-track skiers are tackling big feats, including massive ski mountaineering ascents / descents.